GuenterQuast/mimoCoRB/builddoc/index.rst

-The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data and an efficient buffer manager delivering a constant data stream to the subseqent processing steps.
-While a data source feeds data into the buffer, consumer processes recieve the data to filter, reduce, analyze or simply visualize data.
+The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data and an efficient buffer manager delivering a constant data stream to the subsequent processing steps.
+While a data source feeds data into the buffer, consumer processes receive the data to filter, reduce, analyze or simply visualize data.
 In order to optimally use the available resources, multi-core and multi-processing techniques must be applied.
 Data consumers may be obligatory ones, i. e. data acquisition pauses if